 Learn how to talk to multi-unit housing residents about quitting smoking, including why they should quit, and learn about locally available programs and resources to help them

-CME/CE credit is now available for the recorded version of this webinar.
-Click the "Register - CME/CE" button below.
+CME/CE credit has expired for the recorded version of this webinar.

 Need a certificate of attendance reflecting your contact hours?
 Click here to generate your own certificate (best viewed in Adobe Acrobat).